mohamuhsin/styling-react-apps/README.md

 - Scoping Styles with CSS Modules
 - CSS in js Styling with Styled Components
 - Styling With Tailwind CSS
-- Static & Dynamic (conditional) Styling.
+- Static & Dynamic (conditional) Stylin
--